BAJAJ FINSERV DIRECT LIMITED

 Reasons for Share Buyback

-• To return surplus cash to shareholders
+• Capital distribution to shareholders

-• To increase earnings per share
+• Changes in earnings per share (EPS)

 Different Methods of Share Buyback